-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 "Reaction to the delegation's presence in America will be relayed DIRECTLY [emphasis in original] to the Russian President and Foreign Minister."

-Butina is likely to face between zero and six months in prison when she is sentenced in 2019.
+Butina is likely to face only up to six months in prison when she is sentenced in 2019.
 But prosecutors Erik Kenerson and Thomas Saunders left open the possibility they would write a letter seeking leniency for Butina depending on the extent of her cooperation.

-Butina told the judge she understands she is likely to be deported back to Russia after serving any prison sentence.
+Butina told the judge that she understands she is likely to be deported back to Russia after serving any prison sentence.

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.